WolverineSportsAnalytics/basketball/README.md

     - set numdaysGradientDescent to how many days back you want to pull features till
     - make sure to run this AFTER dailyMinutesScraper.py
     - these numbers are inclusive...
-    - Run currentMagic if just want to pull in features for the day you are projecting for
+    - Run currentMagic.py if just want to pull in features for the day you are projecting for
     - Run magic.py if you want to pull in features where minutesPlayed is not null

 ## Run train.py